 - the recipient is not required to provide future services in return for the prize or award.

 Ordinarily, this transfer to a charitable organization would be an itemized deductible expense as a charitable contribution.
-However, transferring the prize or the award over to a charitable organization under §74(b) has certain advantages: the taxpayer does not have to itemize the deduction nor be concerned about the annual statutory ceiling on charitable contributions, and the prize or award will not increase the taxpayer's income, thereby reducing any limitations on deductions based on adjusted gross income.
+However, transferring the prize or the award over to a charitable organization under §74(b) has certain advantages: the taxpayer does not have to itemize the deduction nor be concerned about the annual statutory ceiling on charitable contributions, and the prize or award will not increase the taxpayer's income, which could otherwise reduce deductions limited by adjusted gross income.
 Employee achievement awards are also exempted if the award is for less than $400 per taxable year, unless it is a qualified plan award, in which case, the exclusion is $1600.

 Royalties are subject to ordinary income taxes, but they may also be subject to employment taxes.
 If the royalty is received for something that the taxpayer created, then the royalty will be subject to both ordinary and employment taxes.
 If the royalty is received from property that was purchased by the taxpayer, such as oil, gas, or mineral rights, then it will only be treated as passive income, subject to ordinary income tax.
 So if a writer receives royalties from the book that he wrote, then the royalties will be subject to both ordinary income tax and employment taxes.
 However, if the writer transfers the rights to another, then that taxpayer will only have to pay ordinary income tax on the royalties, even though the royalties are earned by the same property that the writer created.
 This is consistent with the major de facto tax policy objective of taxing work more heavily than investment income.

 Bartering is a trade of a product or service for another product or service rather than paying for the product or service with money.
 The fair market value of the bartered product or service is taxable income to the recipient.